hhas/iris-script/iris-talk/README.txt

     ✎ operators

-(Note that operator-defined words and symbols are reserved keywords.
-To use a reserved keyword as a normal command name, enclose it in single quotes.)
+Note that words and symbols defined for use by operators become reserved keywords.
+To use a reserved keyword as a normal command name, enclose it in single quotes.

+The shell supports basic readline/VT100/Emacs bindings and behaviors, e.g. Ctrl-L to clear; Ctrl-C to cancel a line.

 == Application scripting examples [3]